simvue-io/python-api/README.md

-# Simulation tracking &amp; observability
+# Simulation tracking &amp; monitoring

 ## Configuration
 The service URL and token can be defined as environment variables:
 ```
-export OBSERVABILITY_URL=...
+export SIMTRACK_URL=...
-export OBSERVABILITY_TOKEN=...
+export SIMTRACK_TOKEN=...
 ```
-or a file `observability.ini` can be created containing:
+or a file `simtrack.ini` can be created containing:
 ```
 [server]
 url = ...